trvaelmq/learngit/readme.txt

 git is pig but you are no
 git is no no no no
 quick git submit text
-creating a new branch is quick & simple
+creating a new branch is quick & simple git is and one two file